Kevin M. Short

 Kevin M. Short (born June 23, 1963) is an American mathematician and entrepreneur.
 He is a professor of Applied Mathematics at the University of New Hampshire.
 He is also co-founder and Chief Technology Officer (CTO) at Setem Technologies, in Newbury, Massachusetts.
 Since 1994, when he began at UNH, Short's academic research and work has continually focused on tying together nonlinear chaos theory and signal processing so that nonlinearity can play a major role in the future of technology development.

 Education

 Short grew up and attended high school in Suffern, New York.
 He completed his undergraduate work at the University of Rochester in 1985, receiving both a B.S. in Physics and a B.A. in geology.
 He then attended the Imperial College of London on a Marshall Scholarship, where he earned his PhD in Theoretical Physics.
-In 1994.
-Short joined the University of New Hampshire's Department of Mathematics as assistant professor.
+In 1994, Short joined the University of New Hampshire's Department of Mathematics as an assistant professor.
 At UNH, Short presently holds the position of University Professor.